jieming1113/jieming1113/README.md

 - 🔭 I’m currently studying at <a href="https://www.skku.edu.com/" target="blank">Sungkyunkwan University</a>

-- 🌱 I’m currently Working on Flight Delay Prediction & Revenue Management
+- 🌱 I’m currently Working on

-- 📝 I need to find a place to regularly write articles on
+- 📝 I need to find on

-- 💬 Ask me about **Data Science & Aviation**
+- 💬 Ask me about **Data**

 - 📫 How to reach me **jieming2021@g.skku.edu*